ns90001/Animorphs/README.md

 ## __Dataset__
 ### __Human Faces Dataset__
-- For human faces, we take advantage of the pre-trained styleGAN model built by NVIDIA.
+- For human faces, we take advantage of the pre-trained StyleGAN model built by NVIDIA.
 Since we can generate an image from any vector now, the image generation part was taken care of.
-Now we had to encode our start and goal images to obtain the intermediary latent vectors.
+Now we had to encode our start and goal images into the latent space of the StyleGAN to obtain the intermediary latent vectors.
 We try to approximate using two methods.
 #### __Latent Vector Approximation using MSE__
 - This is our first naive approach where the steps are described below.
   1. Initialize a random vector, $w$, of dimension $[1, 18, 512]$ and minimal loss vector $w_{min}$ of same dimension to $\vec{0}$ (only in the first iteration)